-Here’s an easy crinkle cookies recipe you can make for any occasion.
+Here’s an easy cake mix crinkle cookies recipe you can make for any occasion.
 With bright colors they’re great Christmas cookies that come out moist every time.

 Looking for some fun Christmas cookies to make this year that scream “it’s the holidays!”
-Well this crinkle cookie recipe is simple to make and perfect for any holiday.
-You can use any colors that fit the occasion, or make chocolate crinkle cookies too. (affiliate links present)
+Well this crinkle cookie recipe is a boxed cake mix recipe to that’s perfect for any holiday.
+You can use any colors that fit the occasion, or make chocolate crinkle cookies too. (originally published 11/19, affiliate links present)

 If you’ve never made cookies made with cake mix they are really easy and turn out super soft.
 We will share a homemade version below too.